zzzprojects/docs/learnentityframeworkcore.com/pages/inheritance/table-per-type.md

  - The `OfType` method allows us to retrieve only the entities of a specific type from a `DbSet`.
  - We then use the `ToList` method to materialize the entities into a list and finally use a foreach loop to iterate over the list and print out the properties of each entity.
- - The TPC mapping strategy will ensure that the entities are retrieved from the correct table in the database.
+ - The TPT mapping strategy will ensure that the entities are retrieved from the correct table in the database.

 Overall, the choice of whether to use TPT or another mapping strategy, such as table-per-hierarchy (TPH) or table-per-concrete-class (TPC), depends on the specific requirements of your application and the needs of your data.